Network neuroscience: Hubs, centrality, and robustness

 Hubs are nodes with high degree, or high centrality.
 The centrality of a node measures how many of the shortest paths between all other node pairs in the network pass through it.
 A node with high centrality is thus crucial to efficient communication.
 The importance of an individual node to network efficiency can be evaluated by deleting (i.e., lesioning) the certain hubs and estimating the efficiency of that 'lesioned' network.
 Robustness refers either to the structural integrity of the network following deletion of nodes or edges or to the effects of perturbations on local or global network states.

 Modularity

 Many complex networks consist of a number of modules.
 There are various algorithms that estimate the modularity of a network, and one of the widely utilized algorithms is based on hierarchical clustering.
 Each module contains several densely interconnected nodes, and there are relatively few connections between nodes in different modules.
 Hubs can therefore be described in terms of their roles in this community structure.
 Provincial hubs are connected mainly to nodes in their own modules, whereas connector hubs are connected to nodes in other modules.

+Energy

+Network energy, derived from structural balance theory, quantifies the stability of functional brain networks.
+A network with lower energy reflects a stable and well-coordinated configuration that optimizes neural efficiency.
+Conversely, an increased energy level, characterized by more flexible configurations, signifies network instability, allowing for dynamic reorganization of connections.
+This concept has been explored in cognitive control tasks, where sensory networks exhibit elevated energy to enhance flexibility for processing stimuli, while cognitive networks operate efficiently with relatively lower energy requirements.
+By integrating network energy as a global measure, predictive modeling improves, demonstrating its potential as a biomarker for neurological and mental health conditions.